braginteractive/peekwp/README.md

 1. Create a new post

 2. The content in the Excerpt custom field will be the text that displays in the homepage blocks.
-Note: If this is not enabled, click 'Screen Options' in the upper right croner when creating a new post and click the checkbox next to 'Excerpt'.
+Note: If this is not enabled, click 'Screen Options' in the upper right corner when creating a new post and click the checkbox next to 'Excerpt'.

 3. Change the homepage text and background color in the 'Customizations Fields' area below the post editor.
 You can also add/edit the button text for each post block.
-If you leave this field blank a button will not appear..
+If you leave the button text field blank a button will not appear..

 4. Since you installed the required plugins, you will also have a theme options panel where you can customize the theme a bit.
 Add a logo, change the footer text, add custom CSS.